LawleyFall2017/230-fall2017/weekly_materials/week9/js3-DOM.md

 let colors = ["red","green","blue","purple","pink"];
 let foods = []; // add some foods

-// Optional (worth an extra 5 points) - can you figure out how to pull the key
+// Optional - can you figure out how to pull the key
 // and value from the links object literal? let links = {
 		"RIT": "http://www.rit.edu",